ethersphere/bee-docs/docs/installation/install.md

 works best when many individuals contribute to the health and distributed nature of the network by running Bee nodes.

-It is easy to set up Bee on small and inexpensive computers, such as a [Raspberry Pi 4](/docs/installation/rasp-bee-ry-pi), spare hardware you have lying around, or even a cheap cloud hosted VPS (we recommend small, independent providers and colocations).
+It is easy to set up Bee on small and inexpensive computers, Raspberry Pi 4, spare hardware you have lying around, or even a cheap cloud hosted VPS (we recommend small, independent providers and colocations).

 ## Installing Bee